Quality management systems for medical devices and in vitro diagnostics

 What is the legal significance of ISO 13485?

-How does a certification according to ISO 13485 work?
+How does a certification according to (EN) ISO 13485 work?

-In the first step, you discuss your company and the goals of an ISO 13485 certification with us.
-Based on these discussions, you will receive an individual quote tailored to the needs of your company or organization.
+In the first step, you discuss your company and the goals of an (EN) ISO 13485 certification with us.
+Based on these discussions, you will receive an individual offer tailored to the needs of your company or organization.

-After acceptance of the offer and before the actual audit, a gap assessment or project planning meeting can be useful to prepare for the next steps.
-A gap assessment offers a good opportunity to identify strengths and improvement potentials of your quality management system in advance.
+After acceptance of the offer and before the actual audit, a pre-audit or project planning meeting can be useful to prepare for the next steps.
+A pre-audit offers a good opportunity to identify strengths and improvement potentials of your quality management system in advance.
 A project planning meeting can be useful, especially for larger projects, to plan and coordinate schedules that combine auditors from several sites.

 The assessment of your quality management system is carried out in stages using a system analysis (stage 1) based on your QMS documentation and a subsequent on-site system assessment (stage 2), in which an experienced assessor evaluates the effectiveness of your processes for compliance with applicable requirements.
 The results are presented to you at a final meeting, along with the next steps on the path to their certification.
 You will receive a detailed report summarizing the results once the next step certification decision has been made.